cloudfoundry/cf-networking-release/docs/known-issues.md

   ```

-### Upgrading/Downgrading between garden-runc and garden-runc + netman requires a recreate
+### Upgrading/Downgrading between garden-runc and garden-runc + cf-networking requires a recreate
-garden-runc and netman may leave around iptables rules or networking devices when switching networking stacks.
+garden-runc and cf-networking may leave around iptables rules or networking devices when switching networking stacks.
 The safest way to upgrade from one to the other is to run:
   ```bash
   bosh deploy --recreate